Skip to content

 fails instead of continuing with a partial batch.

-2. Retry bpf_iter_udp_realloc_batch() up to two times if we fail to
+2. Retry bpf_iter_udp_realloc_batch() two times without holding onto the

-GFP_ATOMIC to guarantee that the bucket size doesn't change before
+guarantee that the bucket size doesn't change while we allocate more

 Testing all scenarios directly is a bit difficult, but I did some manual